Massachusetts Drug Distribution Lawyer: proving possession with intent to distribute Marijuana

 - Coming and going from a particular place for short period of time.

 The following factors can be used in a Drug offense of possession with the intent to distribute.
 In most cases, the Commonwealth will not have each evidence suggesting an intent to distribute.
-These cases are very winnable at trial and can often be difficulty for the Commonwealth to prove; if you can any questions, feel free to call Attorney DelSignore at 781-686-5924 to discuss your case and defenses.
+These cases are very winnable at trial and can often be difficulty for the Commonwealth to prove; if you can any questions, feel free to call or text Attorney DelSignore at 781-686-5924 to discuss your case and defenses.